PROFILE

 Guinea-Bissau’s waters is presently not done by

-revenue.
-Rice is a major crop and staple food
+with some revenue.
+Rice is a major crop and

-income to the country if the sector were
+provide more income to the country if the sector

 development of petroleum, phosphate, and other